mimshwright/DiceKit/README.md

 let die:Die = Die(6)
 // roll it
 die.roll() // returns Int between 1 and 6
+// You can create dice that don't exist in the real world let thirteenSidedDie = Die(13)
 // just for fun, you can create one with a game die emoji...
 🎲(6).roll() // returns Int between 1 and 6